eth_uninstallFilter - BNB Smart Chain

 Here are some use-cases for eth_uninstallFilter method:

 1. Resource Management: In Web3 programming, filters are used to listen for specific events or changes on the Ethereum blockchain.
-Over time, a large number of active filters can consume unnecessary resources and degrade performance.
-By using this method, developers can efficiently manage resources by removing filters that are no longer needed, ensuring the application runs smoothly and efficiently.
+Each filter consumes resources on the Ethereum client.
+By using the eth_uninstallFilter method, developers can efficiently manage these resources by removing filters that are no longer needed, thus ensuring that the application does not waste bandwidth or processing power on unnecessary data.

 Code for eth_uninstallFilter